maxbundscherer/DD7MB/docs/index.md

 I operate [satellite ground stations](https://network.satnogs.org/users/dd7mb/) at DF0OHM in the SatNOGS network.

 All stations use RTL-SDR (Nooelec v5) receivers.
 A Turnstile antenna (TA-1) and a VHF-Cross-Yagi with tracking are used for VHF.
-For UHF, a UHF-Cross-Yagi is also used with tracking.
+For UHF, a UHF-Cross-Yagi is also used with tracking and a UHF bandpass filter with an LNA (PGA-103+).

 <img src="images/df0ohmRotorCom.jpg" style="max-height: 400px" alt="">